How to Buy a Mobile Home or Manufactured Home

 Should I Buy a Mobile Home?

-The biggest lure is the cost.
-The average national price of a new manufactured home is $81,700, while the average national price of a new site-built home sold in February 2020 was $403,800, according to the U.S. Census Bureau.
+Clearly the biggest attraction is the cost – as the 22 million Americans who live in mobile homes can attest.
+The average sale price of a new manufactured home is $81,400, while the average sale price of a new home in 2022 was $543,600.

 The costs for new manufactured homes vary greatly depending whether it’s a single wide ($72,600) or multi-section ($132,000).

 Compared to traditional homes, they are decidedly less expensive.
-But contrary to that reputation, mobile homes are not necessarily “cheap” or worthy of being in a Hank Williams Jr. song.
+But contrary to that reputation, mobile homes are not “cheap.”
+The state of the manufactured home art has come a long way.